What does it take to be a great house sitter?

 Beyond basic daily maintenance (watering plants and “keeping the place up”) having house sitters can also be valuable in emergency situations, whether the problem is a leaky pipe or something more serious.
-Contact information for service providers (such as plumbers) and other emergency instructions are best handled in the written agreement between you and the house sitter(s).
+Contact information for service providers (such as plumbers) and other emergency instructions should be left for the house sitter(s).
 Be sure to ask for it, if such info isn’t offered.

 Security is a serious concern to homeowners, whether they in Mexico or anywhere in the world.
 Having a home occupied is widely recognized as an important deterrent to burglaries.

 A less mentioned motivating factor as to why homeowners may want a house sitter may be cost savings.
 In some cases of particularly long term house sits, expenses such as utilities and the gardener’s or maid’s salary may (or may not) be the responsibility of house sitters.
 Any such responsibilities should be detailed in a written agreement between sitters and the homeowner/renter.
 (You can download a basic template for such an agreement here.)

 Lastly, having a house sitter means homeowners can know what’s going on back home.
 Before the homeowners leave, be sure you understand how they’d like you to keep in touch with them.